 For those that are ready to begin their culinary expedition, I’ve created a list of ten of the must-try foods in Italy.
 Each item is followed by the region that it originated from.

-• Tortellini (Emilia-Romagna) – pasta dumplings stuffed with ricotta and acacia flower.
+• Tortellini (Emilia-Romagna) – pasta stuffed with pork, mortadella, Parmigiano Reggiano, egg, and nutmeg, traditionally served in broth.

-• Frico (Friuli Venezia Giulia) – baked dish w/ cheese and potatoes.
+• Frico (Friuli Venezia Giulia) – baked dish w/ Montasio cheese and potatoes.

-• Lagane (Basilicata) – wide pasta w/ chickpeas, garlic, and oil.
+• Lagane e ceci (Basilicata) – wide pasta w/ chickpeas, garlic, and oil.

-• Pizza Napolitana (Campania) – pizza made (specifically) with San Marzano tomatoes and Mozzarella di Bufala.
+• Pizza Napoletana (Campania) – pizza made (specifically) with San Marzano tomatoes and Mozzarella di Bufala.

-• Orecchiette (Puglia) – pasta that resembles a “small ear.”
+• Orecchiette (Puglia) – pasta that resembles a “small ear” often served with cime di rapa (turnip greens).

-• Pilao (Sardinia) – rice prepared with various ingredients; similar to pilaf.
+• Pilau (Sardinia) – rice prepared with various ingredients; similar to pilaf.

 • Pasta con sarde (Sicilia) – pasta w/ sardines, raisins, pine nuts, fennel, and saffron.

-• Risotto (Milano) – slow cooked rice w/ butter, saffron, and produce.
+• Risotto alla Milanese (Lombardy) – slow cooked rice w/ butter, saffron, beef stock, white wine and Parmigiano Reggiano.

-• Strudel (Trentino) – made w/ apples, pine nuts, raisins, and cinnamon.
+• Strudel di mele (Trentino) – made w/ apples, pine nuts, raisins, and cinnamon.

-• Abbacchio (Lazio) – pan-fried meats w/ herbs, olive oil, and white wine.
+• Abbacchio alla Romana (Lazio) – meat w/ herbs, olive oil, and white wine.

 • Olive all’Ascolana (Marche) – fried olives that are stuffed w/ meats.